jw35/acp_lobby_screen/widgets.md

     2. __`<name>.css`__

-        A file containing CSS definitions which, if present, will be included into any page that displays this widgit.
+        A file containing CSS definitions which, if present, will be included into any page that displays this widget.

-        To avoid name clashes, widgits must associate a class named after their name with their outermost element and then prefix all CSS rules with this class.
+        To avoid name clashes, widgets must associate a class named after their name with their outermost element and then prefix all CSS rules with this class.
 For example